 An individual immovable property tax is paid by owners of buildings.
 The annual tax rate is 0.1%.
-Tax is assessed by tax authorities who send an individual written notice to taxpayers by 1 August of the relevant year.
+Tax is calculated by the tax authorities based on the assessed value of the real estate object.
+The tax authorities send an individual written notice to taxpayers by 1 August of the relevant year.

-Corporate immovable property tax is imposed on the depreciated value of buildings and constructions owned or leased by companies.
+Corporate immovable property tax is imposed on the depreciated value of buildings and constructions including car-parking spaces owned or leased by companies.
 The annual tax rate is 1%.
-A 2% rate applies to incomplete construction projects where the terms of construction are exceeded and the company is engaged in construction of other projects.
+A 2% rate generally applies to incomplete construction projects where the terms of construction are exceeded.